A Good Man

 “Does she have anything to do with Liddington-Phipps?”

-“Depends on who you believe.
-Some say she stands to inherit the company lock stock when she turns eighteen.
-Others say different.
+“It’s her family’s company, yes.
+Her father used to run the place before he died.
+How much she has to do with it depends on who you believe.
+Some say she stands to inherit the whole company when she turns eighteen.
+Others say differently.
 There’s one theory that whoever she marries will be the next person to run the company.
 But we’re not supposed to be talking about Clarissa.
 Or the company.”

+Another breath.
 “Daddy took me to the match on Saturday.
-I don’t much like football but he said it’s what everyone does and it would help me fit in.
+I don’t much like football, but he said it’s what everyone does and it would help me fit in.
 After the game, he took me to that social club—”

 “Yeah.
-That one.
+That’s the one.
 There was a celebration party because they won the game.
-He wanted me to meet some of the players and mix with some of the other teenagers that were there.
+He wanted me to meet some of the players and mingle with the other teenagers who were there.
 I told him I didn’t think it was a good idea, but he insisted.

-“So I stood around awkwardly, not talking to anyone while he went into a different room with some of the other managers from the factory.”
+So, I stood around awkwardly, not speaking to anyone, while he went into another room with some of the other managers from the factory.

 “Yeah,” I said, “They do tend to separate the guys at the top from the plebs on the shop floor.
 Even at the victory parties.”

 “Anyway, I was standing on my own by the bar when one of the players came over to me.
 I assume you know Del Stevens?
 Everyone else does.
-I didn’t know who he was other than one of the players.
+I didn’t know who he was other than being one of the players.
 He told me he was the star striker.
-The guy that’s going to score the goals that wins the championship for them.”
+The guy who’s going to score the goals that wins them the championship.”

 “I can guess.”